Roda JC Kerkrade: History

-Merge (1955–1962)
+Merger (1955–1962)

 Roda JC Kerkrade came into being as the result of a merger of several football clubs from Kerkrade.
 In 1954, SV Kerkrade (established 1926) and SV Bleijerheide (1914) merged to form Roda Sport.
 That same year, Rapid '54 (1954) and amateur club Juliana (1910) merged to form Rapid JC.
 Rapid JC was one of the most successful clubs of that time, winning the Championship play-off in 1956.
 In later years they would only finish in the top 10 once, when they finished second in the 1958–59 season.
 Roda Sport, however, were relegated to the Tweede Divisie and stayed there until the latest merger with Rapid JC, to form Roda JC.

-Struggling and staying at the top division (1963–94)
+Struggling and staying at the top division (1963–1994)

 After the merger they began in the Eerste Divisie in the 1962–63 season, but were relegated the same season after finishing 16th.
 The following season they almost achieved promotion again, but they lost in the play-off and remained in the Tweede Divisie for eight years.
 After their return to the Eerste Divisie, it only took a further two seasons before they were promoted to the Eredivisie, when they finished first.

 The club are finally in the premier division, but did not manage to qualify for a European competition even though they finished near the top several times.
 They only qualified for Europe once when they lost in the finals of the KNVB Cup in 1975, but they lost in the first round, 5–3 on aggregate, to Anderlecht.
-In the 1986–87 season they finally finished high enough for the European Cup play-offs in the Netherlands, but lost their place to Utrecht.
+In the 1986–87 season they finally finished high enough for the UEFA Cup play-offs in the Netherlands, but lost their place to Utrecht.
 One year later they finished 15th and struggled to avoid relegation to the Eerste Divisie.
 They did, however, reach the finals of the KNVB Cup.
 Since PSV already had a place in Europe by winning the Eredivisie, Roda JC also earned a place in the European Cup.
 With the financial backing of entrepreneur Nol Hendriks, this was the club's most memorable European campaign, when Roda made it through the winter in the European Cup Winners' Cup before succumbing to the superb strikers of Bulgarian Sredets Sofia, Hristo Stoichkov, Lyuboslav Penev and Emil Kostadinov, who became superstars in Europe's major football leagues.
 Two years later, they finished fifth twice, but only once gained a place in a European competition.
 They did well in the KNVB Cup in 1990–91, reaching the semi-finals, and a year later reached the finals.